atbrew/atbrew.github.io/docs/cv-long.markdown

 **Shutterstock - Dublin, Ireland**
 *July 2023 - Present*

+Shutterstock is a two-sided marketplace which enabled contributors to sell images.
+Generative AI is a disruptor to this business model.

-Leading the Generative Experience AI team to develop Shutterstock's AI-powered image creation and editing tools, transforming its media catalog into an infinite resource.
-Transitioned a DALL-E 2-based beta suite into a dedicated credits-based licensing model, leveraging models from OpenAI, Google, Amazon, and in-house Diffusion systems.
-The product has driven 70%+ monthly retention and rapidly growing market share, comparable to other major media types on Shutterstock.
+I lead the Generative Experience AI team, enabling  Shutterstock to deliver state-of-the-art AI-powered image creation and editing tools in effect transforming its huge media catalog into an infinite resource.
+Transitioned a DALL-E 2-based beta suite into a dedicated credits-based licensing model, optimally leveraging models from OpenAI, Google, Amazon, and in-house Diffusion systems.
+The product has driven 70%+ monthly retention and rapidly growing market share, surpassing other major media types served by Shutterstock.
 Key achievements include:

 - **Model Optimization**: Developed techniques to maximize the connection between user intent and their written prompts through prompt rewriting and translation, improving conversion rates by up to 30% compared to external vendors.